SamS-Uol/ASP-2D-Platformer/README.md

 ## The Project

-This project is a 2D platformer game made in Phaser.js, and made with object oriented, agile software practices, and git/version control
+This project is a 2D platformer game made in Phaser.js.
+It's made with object oriented and agile software practices, as well as git/version control.

 - contains tile based maps as levels
 - a player that can move left, right, jump, and collides appropriately with platforms